About

 Research interest

 I am also interested in the diffusion of areas such as Data Mining, Machine Learning, Big Data, etc. This is reflected in some conferences where I was General Chair or member of the Organization Committee.
-Some of them are Edunine 2019, CIARP 2016, WRPIAA 2014, NLDB 2014, among others.
+Some of them are Edunine 2019, CIARP 2016, WRPIAA 2014, NLDB 2014, SIMBig 2014 - 2023, among others.
 In the same context, my team and I proposed the algorithm WinCOPPER, a new Python-implementation to extract sequential patterns under constraints.

-Founded research projects
+Funded research projects

-Computational Approaches for the Analysis of Urban Mobility Data
+[Leader] Computational Approaches for the Analysis of Urban Mobility Data

 The goal of this project is to analyze urban mobility problems and phenomena that are present in cities around the world.
 Also, to design data modeling algorithms that help identify patterns in mobility data from big cities.
 This SticAmSud project starts in 2021, and it is funded by Concytec.